QRY91/local_ai_optimization_framework/README.md

 **My experiments reducing AI costs with local models**

 I was spending $100+/month on cloud AI and it was getting unsustainable.
 These are my notes and tools for running AI locally instead.
-Results so far: ~90% cost reduction for my workflows (docs and code analysis).

 > **Note**: This worked for my setup - YMMV.
 Sharing in case it helps others in similar situations.

 ---